 - Manufacturer’s Details Big Agnes

-Although I now use a tarp for many of my solo bikepacking trips, depending on where you live, there’s still a strong argument for carrying a lightweight, fully enclosed tent, be it for fear of ticks, mosquitos, spiders, or other critters that may disturb a good night’s sleep.
+Although I now use a tarp for many of my solo bikepacking trips, I can still see a strong argument for carrying a lightweight, fully enclosed tent in many places – be it for fear of ticks, mosquitos, spiders, or other critters that may disturb a good night’s sleep.

-In many ways, I consider the Copper Spur UL3 mtnGlo an almost a perfect family tent, whether or not it’s used with its flysheet (and given it’s weight, a very roomy option for a couple too.
-The fact that it uses a freestanding design can be extremely useful, be it for pitching it on a sandy beach or a hard surface, repositioning the tent, cleaning it out, or, most of all, enjoying those starry nights.
-Given how speedy it is to set up, we often found ourselves pitching it during the day if Sage needed a nap, which was especially useful for those long, blissfully empty (but shade-free) Baja Californian beaches.
+In many ways, I consider the Copper Spur UL3 mtnGlo an almost a perfect family tent, and given it’s weight, a very roomy option for a couple too.
+The fact that it uses a freestanding design can be extremely useful, be it for pitching it on a sandy beach or a hard surface, repositioning the tent, cleaning it out, or, most of all, enjoying those starry nights without the flysheet.
+It’s quick and easy to set up too; we often found ourselves pitching it during the day if Sage needed a nap, perfect for lunch breaks on all those blissfully empty – but shade-free – Baja beaches.

 Although the packed tent itself is relatively bulky, the Copper Spur UL3’s weight is undoubtedly impressive for its internal volume, while its steep sidewalls ensure its space is very livable.
-The detailing is very good and the mtnGLO overhead lighting is far from being the gimmick I initially thought it might be.
-It’s actually remarkably practical, especially when three campers are settling in for the night, and all but negates the need for headlamps.
+The detailing is impressive and the mtnGLO overhead lighting is far from being the gimmick I initially feared.
+It’s remarkably practical, especially when three campers are settling in for the night, and all but negates the need for headlamps.

-This is an ‘ultralight tent’, so bear in mind the compromises that this means when considering durability.
-But given some care and attention, the Copper Spur UL3 should offer several years of use, justifying its noticeably high price tag.
-Just don’t forget to factor in that footprint, too, to get the most life out of it.
+This is an ‘ultralight tent’, so bear in mind the inevitable compromises when considering durability.
+But given some care and attention, I believe the Copper Spur UL3 should offer several years of use, justifying its high price tag.
+Just don’t forget to factor in a footprint, a worthwhile investment to get the most life out of it.